PobailStomp/dance-code-of-conduct/IMPLEMENTATION.md

 # Implementation
 The following is a list of events and or organisers that use or have used this [code of conduct](https://github.com/ADubhlaoich/dance-code-of-conduct/blob/master/README.md).

-The easiest place to display a code of conduct is on its own page of website, though an alternate option is as a note on a facebook page, which has the added benefit of allowing people to comment on it and add questions.
+The best place to display it is on its own page of an organisation website, though an alternate option is as a note on a facebook page, which has the added benefit of allowing people to comment on it and add questions.

 * [Balbodocious Dublin](https://www.balbodaciousdublin.com/)
 * [Collegiate Shag Dublin](https://www.facebook.com/shagdublin/)